DerGuru/The-Resonant/Chapters/P2-03 - Field Test.md

 **Is it going to sing at the worst time?**

 “It will prefer quiet,” RAE said.
 “No signatures, no labels.
-If it warms in your hand, it is attempting a harmless coupling—hand it to Jason or place it on grounded metal.
+If it warms in your hand, it is attempting a harmless coupling - hand it to Jason or place it on grounded metal.
 If it ticks, it is shedding trapped phase; put it down and step away.
 Handling: avoid pressure, avoid magnets and strong speakers, keep it in the zip bag with a scrap of paper as a buffer.
 It is safe at room temperature and boring unless provoked.”

 Milo rolled it against the paper.
 It left no mark.
 “Finding fee is one pastry later,” he said, solemn.